sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 Extract hour from pickup time
 -----------------------------

-it Extract hour from pickup time using datetimefieldextract Node.
+It extract hour from pickup time using datetimefieldextract Node.

 Processor Configuration